matomo-org/matomo/.ddev/README.md

 From your host, run `ddev restart` for the changes to take effect.

-## Having a test dataset locally
+## Generating testing data locally

-You do not need to install a JavaScript tracking code.
-Instead, you can generate sample visits using the built-in VisitorGenerator plugin.
+To see some visits within your local Matomo instance, you don't need a website with the JavaScript tracking code installed.
+Instead, you can generate sample visits using the VisitorGenerator plugin.

 Start by creating a site in the Matomo Dashboard.
-Then, run the following commands on your local machine:
+Then, run the following commands on your host machine:

 ```
 ddev matomo:console development:enable